Very important! Please feed your starter before class

 For baking the bread

-- 5-quart cast-iron Dutch oven or larger, covered 10″ glass pyrex dish (5″ tall minimum), large cast-iron skillet, pizza stone or cookie sheet
+- 5-quart cast-iron Dutch oven or larger, cast-iron combo cooker, covered 10-inch glass pyrex dish (5-inches tall, minimum), large cast-iron skillet, pizza stone or cookie sheet

 - Very sharp knife or lame

 - 650 grams whole wheat flour (5 cups)